 Sending email campaigns to business addresses can be a very difference experience from sending to consumer addresses.
 One major reason is that B2B companies often use multiple layers of filtering—first through a filtering company, then through a hosted email provider (hosted mailbox), before your email ever reaches the end user’s inbox.

 When you send email campaigns directly to a consumer (B2C), that consumer is likely to have an address at a large webmail provider such as Gmail, Yahoo!, Outlook, or a similar brand.
-These providers have their own, built-in filtering based largely on consumer engagement, supplemented by reputation markers such as blacklists.
+These providers have their own, built-in filtering based largely on consumer engagement, supplemented by reputation markers such as blocklists.
 They may also contract with a service like Cloudmark for additional protection against spam.
 The key factor is that the mailbox provider decides on the filtering strategy, and that strategy is the same for all users of that email service.

 When you send email campaigns to a contact at a business (B2B), the situation can be quite different.
 A company with its own domain may need additional security options that a free service doesn’t provide.
-So the company will often opt to host its email with a business version of that service, such as Office 365 or G Suite, or with a dedicated business hosted email service like GoDaddy or Rackspace.
+So the company will often opt to host its email with a business version of that service, such as Office 365 or Google Workspace, or with a dedicated business hosted email service like GoDaddy or Rackspace.
 These paid services give administrators more options and more flexibility.
 (Some businesses go further and run their own email servers on their premises, keeping security under their control and maximizing their options, but this requires a strong IT team and preferably a dedicated email administrator.)